ignadv1986/Comprehensive-NGS-Technical-Manual/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 ## Genome Indexing

-Without an index, the aligner would have to read the entire 3.2 billion base pairs of the human genome for every single read in the FASTQ files.
-With 400 million reads, the analysis would take years. **Indexing** reduces this to minutes or hours.
-This involved turning the reference FASTA file into a fast-searchable database (index) of short, overlapping subsequences, known as **k-mers** (sequences of length *k*).
+If the aligner had to read the entire 3.2 billion base pairs of the human genome for every single read in the FASTQ files, the analysis would be incredibly slow and computationally infeasible.
+To overcome this, reference FASTA files are converted into a rapidly searchable database (an index) made up of short, overlapping subsequences known as **k-mers** (sequences of length *k*).
+This process is called **indexing**.

-Importantly, each aligner generates a different indexing, and they are not compatible.
-However, generating an index is a very computationally heavy task, so it is good practice to download an indexed genome ([Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html), [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), or Ensembl/UCSC FTP) that can be used with the chosen aligner.
+One important practical consideration is that each aligner generates a different index format, and they are not compatible.
+Since generating an index is computationally expensive, it is good practice to download a pre-built one ([Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html), [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), or Ensembl/UCSC FTP) that can be used with the chosen aligner.

 ## The Mapping Process

 Aligners take short sequences (**seeds**) from the sequencing reads and try to find candidate alignment locations in the index.
 Once the aligner has "anchored" the read to a specific spot, it attempts to align the remainder of the read to the adjacent genomic coordinates, allowing for a predefined number of mismatches or gaps (indels).
-This is called the **seed-and-extend method**, and it is essential because, if the aligner tried to find an exact 150-base match in the 3-billion-base human genome, it would almost always fail, due to the presence of point mutations and sequencing errors.
-The aligner calculates an **alignment score** by rewarding matches and applying "penalties" for mismatches and indels.
-If a sequences maps to several locations, the aligner chooses the one with the highest alignment score.
-If multiple locations have the same top score, the read is considered **multi-mapped**, which significantly lowers its Mapping Quality (MAPQ) score (see below).
+This is called the **seed-and-extend method** and it is essential because, if the aligner tried to find an exact 150-base match in the 3-billion-base human genome, it would almost always fail, due to the presence of point mutations and sequencing errors.

+The aligner calculates an **alignment score** by rewarding matches and applying penalties for mismatches and indels.
+If a sequences maps to several locations, the aligner chooses the one with the highest alignment score but, if multiple locations have the same top score, the read is considered **multi-mapped**, which significantly lowers its Mapping Quality (MAPQ) score (see below).

 <br>